Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

-To address this critical issue, we perform numerically-exact determinant quantum Monte-Carlo (DQMC) simulation on the Holstein {\it e}-ph coupling model on a representative QC, namely Penrose lattice \cite{pen-til}.
-The Holstein model \cite{holstein} is a prototypical microscopic model characterizing the {\it e}-ph coupling, which has been extensively studied in the periodic-crystal systems.
-Here, for the first time we systematically investigate the finite-temperature properties of the model on QC, particularly focusing on the SC and CDW order triggered by the {\it e}-ph interaction, through unbiased DQMC approach without involving any uncontrolled approximation.
-We focus on the simulation at half filling.
-The DQMC results reveal the salient feature of phase diagram with varying {\it e}-ph interaction strength.
-Remarkably, SC is the dominant ordering in the presence of weak {\it e}-ph interaction.
-The SC persists up to an intermediate coupling regime, coexisting with CDW order.
-With the enhancement of CDW order, SC is suppressed by the strong {\it e}-ph interaction.
-The emergence of SC-CDW coexistence in a large coupling regime of {\it e}-ph interaction on the half-filled Penrose lattice is distinct from the results of Holstein model on the half-filled bipartite periodic-crystal systems, in which CDW orders are dominant over SC.
-The difference might originates from the special electronic structures on QC, which provides a promising route to enhancing SC mediated by {\it e}-ph interaction.
-When the {\it e}-ph coupling is strong enough, it will be CDW order in the ground state.
+To address this critical issue, we perform unbiased determinant quantum Monte-Carlo (DQMC) simulation on the Holstein model~\cite{holstein}, a prototypical microscopic model characterizing the EPC, on a representative QC, the Penrose lattice \cite{pen-til}.
+This work is the first systematic investigation on the consequence of the EPC on the QC, particularly focusing on the interplay between the SC and CDW, through DQMC approach without uncontrolled approximations.
+We focus on the half filling, at which the Fermi level accommodates macroscopically degenerate confined states~\cite{kohmoto,arai}, leading to divergent density-of-state (DOS).
+The DQMC results reveal salient features of the phase diagram with varying EPC strength.
+Remarkably, SC is the dominant instability for weak EPC.
+The SC persists up to an intermediate EPC regime, coexisting with the CDW, where its $T_c$ is maximized.
+The CDW only dominates the SC for strong enough EPC.
+Such a phase diagram is distinct from those of Holstein models on the half-filled bipartite crystals, in which the SC is always suppressed, either by the enhanced CDW induced by the Fermi-surface nesting (FSN) or by the vanishing DOS at the Dirac points.
+On the Penrose QC, while the absence of FSN suppresses the CDW, the divergent DOS strongly enhances the pairing strength, providing a promising route to enhancing SC mediated by EPC.
+Moreover, an analysis on the local DOS (LDOS) reveals the pseudo-gap phenomenon above the $T_c$, caused by the localized feature of the confined states.